Poikilos/EnlivenMinetest/utilities/gimp/plug-ins/remove_halo.md

 # Channel Tools

-https://github.com/poikilos/channel_tools.git
+The remove halo feature is now at: https://github.com/poikilos/channel_tools.git

 ## [git] - 2020-02-19
 ### Removed
-- This may have worked after additoinal fixes.
+- This may have worked after additional fixes.
+I thought this was the fault but it apparently was not.
   - https://www.youtube.com/watch?v=YHXX3KuB23Q (outdated)
   - https://jacksonbates.wordpress.com/2015/09/14/python-fu-6-accepting-user-input/
 ```python